genesiscommunitysuccess/docs/docs/03_server-modules/01_configuring-runtime/05_genesis-router.md

 ### Configuring in processes.xml

-Here is an example of a Genesis-router configuration in an application's **processes.xml** file:
+Here is an example of the Genesis-router's configuration in an application's **processes.xml** file:

 ```xml
   <process name="GENESIS_ROUTER">